 - The attacking player will start with the ball at his feet in the center of the grid.

 - The attacker’s sole intention is to dribble past the defending player.

 - When the attacking player demonstrates an understanding of the play, the coach will then introduce a goal to give a chance to take a shot on target.

 - The second phase of the drill entails both players starting in the center of the grid.
 The defending player will now begin this phase of the drill by passing the ball to the attacker, who will then make a play for either goal (the discs on either side of the grid) to make a shot on target.

 Reaction speed and mental sharpness are vital attributes for any player.

 This drill will enhance the player’s ability to react quickly to defenders.
-Also, it will seek to test their mental sharpness as the drill will be timed for thirty seconds non-stop where the players are required to follow the coach’s instruction.
+Also, it will seek to test their mental sharpness as the drill will be timed for thirty seconds non-stop, where the players are required to follow the coach’s instructions.

 Equipment needed: Four(4) different colored markers.